wareya/fft/readme.md

 For a 8-sample input, the FFT's last three bins contain "negative" frequencies.
 (So, the last (size/2)-1 bins.)
 They are only meaningful for complex inputs.

+Only does the hard part, which means that the output will be louder if you keep applying this recursively.

 ## fft

 (\<same as fft_core, sans [gap] and [forwards]>)

-* compute forwards fft.
+* compute forwards fft, normalized by 1/sqrt(size)

 ## ifft

 (\<same as fft_core, sans [gap] and [forwards]>)

-* compute backwards fft (inverse fft, ifft)
+* above (including normalization) but inverse fft

 ## normalize_fft

 (in_real[], in_imag[], size)

-* divide the amplitude of each bin by the number of bins. obligatory after fft() for audio. modifies the input.
+* divide the amplitude of each bin by the number of bins. modifies the input. only needed if you're using fft_core.

+## half_normalize_fft

+(in_real[], in_imag[], size)

+* above, but uses the square root of the number of bins. done by default for fft() and ifft(), only needed if you're using fft_core.

+You may want to normalize by sqrt(size), but if so, that's up to you.
+Just copy the code or make your own.

 ## sanitize_fft